penibelst/jekyll-compress-html/index.md

 ## Examples

 This page itself is compressed by the layout.
-It’s hosted by GitHub in the `gh-pages` [branch](https://github.com/penibelst/jekyll-compress-html/tree/gh-pages).
+It’s hosted by GitHub in the `gh-pages` [branch][github-repo-gh-pages].

-Look how [others use][10] the layout on GitHub too.
+Look how [others use][github-search] the layout on GitHub too.

 ## Development

 [![Build Status](https://api.travis-ci.org/penibelst/jekyll-compress-html.svg?branch=master){: .status }](https://travis-ci.org/penibelst/jekyll-compress-html)

-Feel free to submit bugs, patches, and questions in the [repository](https://github.com/penibelst/jekyll-compress-html).
+Feel free to submit bugs, patches, and questions in the [repository][github-repo].

 Take a look at project’s `test/source` and `test/expected` directories.
 They contain self-explanatory specifications.
 Run `rake` to test the layout.